-The most common Neuroendocrine Cancer is (currently) known as ‘Carcinoid‘ (>50%).
-It can present as a collection of symptoms known as Carcinoid Syndrome and the most common one is flushing with approximately 84% frequency.
+The most common type of Neuroendocrine Cancer can often present as a collection of symptoms known as Carcinoid Syndrome and the most common one is flushing with approximately 84% frequency.
 Others symptoms include (but are not limited to) diarrhoea, heart palpitations, stomach cramps and general abdominal pain/discomfort, shortness of breath, wheezing.
 You can see the scope for confusion and misdiagnosis.
 You may find my blog on the ‘5 E’s of Carcinoid Syndrome’ useful.

 When you look at these general Carcinoid Syndrome symptoms, flushing seems to be the one that stands out as a ‘cardinal sign’ whereas many others are vague and easily confused with common/regular illnesses.
 However, the flushing is reported to be different from most people’s perceptions of a ‘flush’.
 The Carcinoid flush is almost always ‘dry’.
 To quote my ‘amazing yellow book‘ (co-authored by Dr Gene Woltering), “…. a good rule of thumb is if the flushing is wet (accompanied by sweating), it is due to a cause other than Carcinoid”.
 Dr James Yao, another well known NETs guru also raises this distinction by stating….
 “The facial flushing of carcinoid syndrome is usually a dry flushing, and not associated with sweating like other kinds of flushing.
 The flushing is often a symptom that others notice before patients do.
 They may not feel it themselves.”